 The evaluation, adaptation and preparation of materials to be used in typical programs in Bilingual Education and Teaching English as a Second Language.
-An analysis of current bilingual programs with special focus on applications to the Spanish-speaking student.
+An analysis of current bilingual programs with special focus on applications to the Spanishspeaking student.
 Selected field and laboratory experiences will provide opportunities for observations, study, and development of curriculum materials for Bilingual Education/TESL.
 Resources and instructional materials will be examined, used and evaluated.
-Offered at least once a year.
+Offered every two years.